umccr/orcabus/lib/workload/stateless/metadata_manager/src/README.md

 - The `orcabusId` is constructed uniquely for ocabusId with the structure of prefixes either `spc.`, `lib.`, `sbj.` (for specimen, library, and subject, respectively) and followed by [ulid](https://github.com/ulid/spec) id.

   e.g. `sbj.01HF6B4D6GHCYT3ZVF0S6087W3`
-- The audit event schema will record the generation of success/failed of a/an insertion/deletion.
+- The audit event schema will record the generation of success/failure of an insertion/deletion.

   ```curl
   select audit::AuditEvent {*} filter .id=<uuid>'04ec4232-82be-11ee-870c-6b78b11f565f';